 Indicator Descriptions Indicator Codes Indicator Names Secondary Level (continued) The percentage of CTE concentrators in career and technical education programs and programs of study that lead to non-traditional fields.
-4S1 Non-traditional Program Enrollment The eligible agency must include at least one program quality indicator-5S1, 5S2, is statewide, valid, reliable, and comparable across the State, 5S4. , or 5S3-and may include any y other quality measure that The percentage of CTE concentrators graduating from high school having attained a recognized postsecondary credential.
+10 4S1 Non-traditional Program Concentration The eligible agency must include at least one program quality indicator-5S1, 5S2, that are statewide, valid, reliable, and comparable across the State. or 5S3-and may incli ude any other quality measure(s) The percentage of CTE concentrators graduating from high school having attained a recognized postsecondary credential.
 5S1 Program Quality - Attained Recognized Postsecondary Credential The percentage of CTE concentrators graduating from high school having attained postsecondary credits in the relevant career and technical education program or program of study earned through a dual or concurrent enrollment or another credit transfer agreement 5S2 Program Quality - Attained Postsecondary Credits The percentage of CTE concentrators graduating from high school having participated in work-based learning.
-5S3 Program Quality - Participated in Work- Based Learning The percentage of CTE concentrators achieving on any other measure of student success in career and technical education that is statewide, valid, and reliable, and comparable across the State.
+5S3 Program Quality - Participated in Work-Based Learning Other(s) (optional): The percentage of CTE concentrators achieving on any other measure of student success in career and technical education that is statewide, valid, and reliable, and comparable across the State.
 Please identify.
-5S4 Program Quality - Other
+584, 585, 586, Program Quality - Other